Paju980/Final-Website/README.md

 ## Before running the project, you need to install the necessary dependencies.
 You can do this by running the following command in your terminal:

-1. at KrushiKendra\frontend
+1. at Final-Website\frontend
-2. at KrushiKendra\
+2. at Final-Website\

 npm install

 ## To Run this project

-at KrushiKendra\
+at Final-Website\

 npm run dev